Overview

 # for local tar.gz R package

-risk_assess_package <- risk.assessr::risk_assess_pkg()
+risk_assess_package <- risk_assess_pkg()

-To assess Open source package on CRAN/Bioconductor
+Assessing Open source R package on CRAN or bioconductor

-Result: Metrics and Risk assessment
+Metrics and Risk assessment

 [1] "here"